OpenReferralUK/human-services/pages/Data/UseOfTaxonomies.md

 ### Accessibility for disabilities

 The Schema currently only provides for a limited set of accessibility entries.
-Proposals have been made ([see here](https://docs.google.com/document/d/15Z-gVDXG9_mOQc2_cjZuzWiKLncpJku03qkbxcDNsos/edit?usp=sharing)) for switching to use of taxonomies for accessibility terms.
+[Proposals have been made](https://docs.google.com/document/d/15Z-gVDXG9_mOQc2_cjZuzWiKLncpJku03qkbxcDNsos/edit?usp=sharing) for switching to use of taxonomies for accessibility terms.

 This vocabulary may be considered describing service types: